 Nails and Hair Begin to Sprout

-From this week until week 20, your baby will be growing rapidly – increasing in size from about 2 – 8 inches from head to bottom (derrière).
+From the tenth week of pregnancy until week 20, your baby will be growing rapidly – increasing in size from about 2 – 8 inches from head to bottom (derrière).
 To accommodate all this rapid growth, the blood vessels in the placenta are increasing in both size and number to provide the baby with more nutrients.